decred/dcrdocs/docs/governance/politeia.md

 When proposals are submitted, they are checked by Politeia administrators.
 Proposals that are deemed spam or invalid will be censored.

-Politeia is _*censor-proof_,* using ***dcrtime\***.
+Politeia is built around the concept of _transparent censorship_, using [dcrtime](https://github.com/decred/dcrtime).
 Users cannot be silently censored, they can prove that censorship has occurred.
 When a proposal/comment is submitted, a censorship token is generated.
 Content creators can use these tokens to demonstrate that their specific proposal/comment was submitted, in a particular form, at a particular point in time.

-To access this censor-proof feature, **Politeia users have cryptographic identities** (pub/priv key pairs) to go with their accounts.
+**Politeia users have cryptographic identities** (pub/priv key pairs) that can be used to demonstrate censorship of one's submissions.
 When you register for a Politeia account, a key-pair identity will be generated for you, this is stored in your browser by default.

 If you change browser/device you can import your Pi identity key or generate a new one, but for now it is important to *verify your account from the same browser you used to sign up*.
 The cryptographic Pi identity is only used for demonstrating that your submissions have been censored.